isabella232/Specs-18/EnvironmentTemplates/index.md

 ## Triggers

-Automatic triggers for Creation\Deletion of instances of Environment Templates can be configured.
+Automatic triggers for deletion of instances of Environment Templates can be configured.

+- _X_ days after creation
+- If not deployed to for _X_ days
+- Release for Project _P_ was deployed to the environment and has been deployed a subsequent phase of the lifecycle.

 ## Lifecycles